 For Cancer patients, especially pediatric cancer patients, even just a little relief can mean a lot.
 In general, about a third of all cancer patients experience significant pain.
 According to the National Cancer Institute, 15% to 25% of cancer patients become clinically depressed at some point during their illness.
 And of course, the very nature of possible hospitalization, isolation and the treatment for this very serious illness often makes things worse.

-During massage levels of feel-good neurotransmitters such as serotonin and dopamine spike, Oxytocin (nurturing, cuddle hormone) is increased, while measures of the stress hormone Cortisol drop.
+During massage levels of feel-good neurotransmitters spike, Oxytocin (nurturing, cuddle hormone) is increased, while measures of the stress hormone Cortisol drop.
 Massage can be just the supportive therapy a pediatric oncology client needs.

 Massage may be a supportive therapy that can be readily applied, most effectively by specially trained massage therapists or by parents who have learned massage techniques from a skilled, educated massage therapist.
 Pediatric massage and nurturing touch are the most appropriate massage techniques to use in this population.
 When using massage therapy for children with cancer, your work does not need to be aggressive to achieve its maximum potential.
 Many research studies document and support the use of massage.

 Pediatric Oncology Massage requires specific skills to adapt massage and nurturing touch techniques suited for the child’s specific cancer treatment and treatment plan.
 This course is designed for students who want to work specifically with children with cancer.